Lewistown in Mifflin County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Downtown Lewistown, Inc.

 Location.
 40° 35.853′ N, 77° 34.494′ W. Marker is in Lewistown, Pennsylvania, in Mifflin County.
-Marker is at the intersection of Main Street and Market Street, on the left when traveling north on Main Street.
+It is at the intersection of Main Street and Market Street, on the left when traveling north on Main Street.
 Touch for map.
 Marker is at or near this postal address: 1 West Market Street, Lewistown PA 17044, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Mifflin County (here, next to this marker); Montgomery Ward Building (a few steps from this marker); Mifflin County Civil War Soldiers and Sailors Memorial (within shouting distance of this marker); Wollner Building (within shouting distance of this marker); McCoy Home (within shouting distance of this marker); Masonic Temple Building (within shouting distance of this marker); Coleman House (within shouting distance of this marker); WMRF (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Mifflin County (here, next to this marker); Montgomery Ward Building (a few steps from this marker); Mifflin County Civil War Soldiers and Sailors Memorial (within shouting distance of this marker); Wollner Building (within shouting distance of this marker); McCoy Home (within shouting distance of this marker); Masonic Temple Building (within shouting distance of this marker); Coleman House (within shouting distance of this marker); WMRF (within shouting distance of this marker).
 Touch for a list and map of all markers in Lewistown.

-Also see . . .
-Mifflin County (PA) Historical Society.
-(Submitted on February 9, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.)
+1. Mifflin County (PA) Historical Society.
+(Submitted on February 9, 2012, by William Fischer, Jr. of Reynoldsburg, Ohio.)